rareyman/HTMLBeautify/README.md

 ## Notes
 - This script assumes an effort has been made by the user to expand tags to different lines.
 This script will **not**  automatically expand minimized/compressed code—it will only try to “clean-up” code that needs to be re-indented
+- Currently, this script chokes a bit with inline comments.
+	- For example:

+		`<div class="something"> <!-- HTMLBeautify will ignore this line since it is inline -->`
+	- So, a workaround is to keep comments on their own lines:

+		`<!-- this comment is ok -->`

+        `<div class="something">`

+        `<!-- this comment is ok too -->`
+	- (TODO: Fix this!)

-- This script uses `\t` characters to create indentation levels and spacing—ST2 appears to honor whether the user prefers spaces or tabs in ST2 settings and adjusts accordingly (TODO: Should this be addressed in the script?)
+- This script uses `\t` characters to create indentation levels and spacing—ST2 appears to honor whether the user prefers spaces or tabs in ST2 settings and adjusts accordingly.
-- Use `tag_pos_inline` setting to define tags that _might_ appear on one line
+- Use `tag_pos_inline` setting to define tags that _might_ appear on one line.
 - Windows Users: You **must** restart Sublime Text 2 to complete the installation.

 ## Installation (Package Control)